 For those who don't know our beautiful athlete Roxy, Roxy has had great success as a fitness model coming from an array of all different approaches to prep.
-From clean eating and restrictive calories to flexible dieting back to a very clean and rigid dieting style back to flexible dieting.
-Roxy at 24 years old was mature and passionate enough about her sport to realise she wanted explore a range of approaches before settling on what would deliver a great package in both the on and off season.
-What a lot of people fail to acknowledge with competitive athletes is the importance of maintaining conditioning in an off season not only for personal confidence and quality of life but also for the benefit of the upcoming season too.
+Roxy at 24 years old was mature and passionate enough about her sport to realise she wanted to explore a range of approaches before settling on what would deliver the best result in both the on and off-season.
+What a lot of people fail to acknowledge with competitive athletes is the importance of maintaining conditioning in an off-season not only for personal confidence and quality of life, but also for the benefit of the upcoming season too.
 This is where Roxy found flaws in her previous experience with clean eating and significantly reducing caloric intake.
-Coming from a flexible dieting background maintaining her comp conditioning without fat gain and reaching 2200 calories Roxy was impacted greatly by the restriction of lower calories which brought to fruition an underlying binge eating disorder that she'd successfully managed previously with flexible dieting.
+Coming from a flexible dieting background maintaining her comp conditioning without fat gain and reaching 2200 calories, Roxy was impacted greatly by the restriction of lower calories which brought to fruition an underlying binge eating disorder that she'd successfully managed previously with flexible dieting.

-We'd previously coached Roxy throughout her reverse from an IFBB show according to a flexible dieting approach in which as mentioned she worked her calories up to over 2200 a day maintaining her condition.
-6 months ago Roxy came to us after experiencing a rebound post dieting quite rigidly for an IFBB show.
-She had gained some weight on the scales and wasn't happy aesthetically with the result of what was a vicious cycle of low calorie dieting followed with quite substantial binges.
+We'd previously coached Roxy throughout her reverse from an International Fitness and Bodybuilding (IFBB) show according to a flexible dieting approach.
+6 months ago Roxy came back to us after experiencing a rebound post dieting quite rigidly for an IFBB show.
+She had gained some weight on the scales and wasn't happy aesthetically with the result of what was a vicious cycle of low-calorie dieting followed with quite substantial binges.
 Her ultimate goal was to just get the 'unhappy weight' off in time but ultimately stop the binges and build a better relationship with food flexibly again.